carlostome/uu-parsinglib-tyerr/README.md

 [uu-parsinglib](https://hackage.haskell.org/package/uu-parsinglib) with
 customized type error messages.

+A detailed explanation of how the customization of the library has been done can be found on doc/doc.pdf.

 ## Build as a Haskell library

 In order to use it as a Haskell library is necessary to have installed the